 The globalization process is seen as driven by the growth of international capitalism and involving the transformation of the culture and social structures of non-capitalist and pre-industrial societies.
 Globalization is marked by the expansion of the size and power of multinational corporations.
 The globalization process in the economic sphere can be seen in international trade agreements and the enormous increase in volume of international trade and growing economic interdependency between countries.
-A process of internationalization of communication, trade, human resource and economic organization.
-The terms Uberisation and eBayization are also now used to refer to globalization.
+Globalization is a process of internationalization of communication, trade, human resource and economic organization.
+The terms, Mcdonaldization, Uberisation and eBayization are also now used to refer to globalization.

 globalization and transnational social movements

 Raimo Vayrynen - Joan B. Kroc Institute for International Peace Studies, University of Notre Dame.
 Abstract: The anti-globalization Social movements has been able to redefine the terms of the globalization debate.

 Globalization and the governance of space: a critique of Krasner on sovereignty.
 Steve Smith, University of wales, Aberystwyth, Ceredigion SY 23 2AA, Wales UK.
 Abstract: The relationship between globalization and sovereignty, focusing on the arguments of Stephen Krasner as to the limited changes to this relationship represented by globalization.

 From Modernization to Globalization: Challenges and Opportunities

 Dawn H. Currie, Anthropology and Sociology, University of British Columbia

 Sunera Thobani, Center for Research in Women's Studies and Gender Relations

 Notions of globalization have displaced familiar discourses of modernization.
 The purpose of this article is to review feminist critiques of globalization.